On the uniqueness of the discrete Calderon problem on multi-dimensional lattices: Proof of Theorem

-The existence of a solution is always valid, and the solutions necessarily contain the true conductivity that generate the data, i.e., the DtN matrix $\Lambda_\gamma$.
-Furthermore, the next theorem gives the uniqueness of the solutions and thereby achieves the reconstruction of a single-layer conductivity. \begin{theorem} In $\mathbb R^{E_t}$, there holds
+The existence of a solution to the system \eqref{eqn:JGACP} is always ensured (by the assumption that it is realized by the true conductivity), and the solutions necessarily contain the true conductivity that generates the DtN matrix $\Lambda_\gamma$.
+Furthermore, the next theorem gives the uniqueness of the solutions and thereby gives the reconstruction of a single-layer conductivity. \begin{theorem} In $\mathbb R^{E_t}$, there holds